-- How often?
+- O How often?
 Cultures vary. - O Who attends and who votes? - Emeriti?
 Academic Federation?
-Lecturers SOE? - Role of junior faculty members - Review and potentially update your voting rules! - Distribute agenda, ask for additional items several days ahead - Walk the halls and talk to individuals, especially when difficult issues are on the agenda - O As-needed versus a regular, scheduled time? - Be cognizant of family constraints - Consider staff workload
+Lecturers SOE? - Role of junior faculty members - Review and potentially update your voting rules (see Academic Senate Bylaw 55)! - Distribute agenda, ask for additional items several days ahead - Walk the halls and talk to individuals, especially when difficult issues are on the agenda - Agree on rules to keep the meeting professional - O As-needed versus a regular, scheduled time? - Please be cognizant of family constraints avoid scheduling meetings when parents are unavailable - Consider staff workload